kdottiemo/git-novice-develop-gitlab/_episodes/07-github.md

 > ## GitLab GUI
 >
 > Browse to your `planets` repository on GitLab.
-> Under the Code tab, find and click on the text that says "XX commits" (where "XX" is some number).
+> Under the Repository heading in the menu on the left, click the "Commits" heading.
-> Hover over, and click on, the three buttons to the right of each commit.
+> Investigate this page.
 > What information can you gather/explore from these buttons?
 > How would you get that same information in the shell?
 >
 > > ## Solution
-> > The left-most button (with the picture of a clipboard) copies the full identifier of the commit
+> > The middle button (with the picture of a clipboard) copies the full identifier of the commit
 > > to the clipboard.
 In the shell, ```git log``` will show you the full commit identifier for each
 > > commit.
 > >
-> > When you click on the middle button, you'll see all of the changes that were made in that
+> > When you click on the hyperlinked commit message, you'll see all of the changes that were made in that
 > > particular commit.
 Green shaded lines indicate additions and red ones removals.
 In the shell we
 > > can do the same thing with ```git diff```.
 In particular, ```git diff ID1..ID2``` where ID1 and
 > > ID2 are commit identifiers (e.g. ```git diff a3bf1e5..041e637```) will show the differences